Skip to Main Content

 History

 Baptist Female University finally opened the doors to students in 1899 after years of discussion, fundraising and location scouting.
-The downtown campus was conveniently located near the Raleigh public library, churches and shopping.
+The first campus was conveniently located downtown near the Raleigh public library, churches and shopping.
 At first consisting of only Main Building, the school property eventually included seven buildings "on the square," plus 3 other off-campus houses used to room students and teachers.
 But by 1921, the lack of space downtown and the inability to expand led to a search for a new location - and to the Tucker Farm on the outskirts of the city.
 It was there in 1924 that officials held a ceremony to lay the cornerstone for the Administration Building.

 The heart of the new campus was six fireproof, brick Georgian buildings: the Administration Building, four dormitories and the dining room/kitchen.
 In addition three temporary frame buildings were raised on the east side of the campus and were used for an auditorium, science classrooms and art studios.
 In 1928, a temporary gymnasium was added.